Beach Report

 Sign up to EPA’s free SMS service.
 You'll get a text when the water at a beach near you is forecast to have poor water quality.

-The forecasts are informed by weekly water sample results.
+The forecasts are informed by water sample results.
 The samples are tested for bacteria found in faeces called enterococci.
 Enterococci is the best indicator for measuring pollution from faecal contamination at beaches.

 Forecasts predict the risk of stormwater pollution at Bay beaches.
 Beach Report forecasts are based on: